 sudo and the root user can be found on the linux root page.

-apt-get, this is the 'package manager' that is included with any Debian based Linux distributions (including Raspbian).
+apt command to install software in Raspbian.
+This is the 'package manager' that is included with any Debian-based Linux distributions (including Raspbian).
 It allows you to install and manage new software packages on your Pi.
-In order to install a new package you would type
+In order to install a new package, you would type

 <package-name> is the package that you want to install).
 Running

-sudo apt-get update updates a list of software packages that are available on your system.
-If a new version of a package is available then
+sudo apt update will update a list of software packages that are available on your system.
+If a new version of a package is available, then

-sudo apt-get upgrade will update any old packages to the new version.
+sudo apt upgrade will update any old packages to the new version.
 Finally,

-sudo apt-get remove <package-name> removes or uninstalls a package from your system.
+sudo apt remove <package-name> removes or uninstalls a package from your system.